 - Posted speed of 25-30 mph preferred, with 35 mph allowable.
-Design speed of 30-40 mph; slightly higher than the posted speed, but not so high as to encourage speeding. - Number of through lanes may be: one in each direction (2-lane); one in each direction plus an intermittently landscaped or (on short blocks) back-to-back turning lane (3-lane); two in each direction (4-lane); or, two in each direction plus an intermittently landscaped turning lane (5-lane). - Bicycle lanes are desirable and are especially important when there are few other options for bicycle network continuity.
+Design speed of 30-40 mph; slightly higher than the posted speed, but not so high as to encourage speeding. - Bicycle lanes are desirable and are especially important when there are few other options for bicycle network continuity.
 Wide outside lanes may also be considered under constrained conditions. - On-street parking is desirable in areas with front-facing development, especially retail development. - Green zones should be provided to separate pedestrians from vehicles and to enhance the streetscape.
 Even in constrained situations, the green zone and street trees should be the design priority, with any deviations from the preferred width justified and documented.
 The green zone may include landscaping, street trees, lighting, street furniture, hardscaping and related pedestrian/bike/transit amenities. - Pedestrian lighting should be considered at mid-block crossings and near locations where nighttime pedestrian activity is likely. - Block length should not exceed 600' to provide more frequent and accessible opportunities for crossings and to enhance connectivity for all modes. - Utilities should be placed underground whenever possible.
 Every attempt should be made, even with underground placement, to avoid or minimize conflicts with street trees.